Samsung smartphone placed on a wooden surface outdoors during sunset.

 What’s new:

-• Slightly thinner frame
+• Frame slightly thinner

 • More premium matte glass finish

-• Narrower bezels on both models
+• Bezels with a narrower profile on both models

 Display: Brighter, Smarter, More Efficient